 I reduced the stress in my life when I left an unpleasant job in 2015, and I am now sleeping much better.
 The only other thing I changed was to start eating oatmeal (whole grain, not quick) every day.
 I’m happy to say, I no longer suffer from leaky gut.
 My inflammation seems to be entirely gone (nothing hurts—unless I mess up and eat something I shouldn’t).
 My diabetes is totally under control.
 I haven’t had a heart pain in years.
-I just realized it’s been 10 years since my heart attack!
+I just realized it’s been more than 10 years since my heart attack!
 Woo hoo!
 And all my lab work is always completely normal, including total cholesterol (which is generally around 120-130).
 I am so glad I healed myself with food.

 Food (or Lack of Food) Healed Me

 Quite simply, I healed myself with food by eliminating the foods that were causing my problems.
 I think my body thought I was starving myself because it couldn’t use the foods I gave it.
 I have found that if I eat the foods that cause my allergic reactions, I not only feel sick, but I feel hungry and I crave the very foods that make me sick.

-Over the course of 4 years, I lost 35 pounds and 2 dress sizes.
+Over the course of 4 years, I lost more than 40 pounds and am down 2 dress sizes.
 It came off so slowly—maybe a pound or 2 a month—until I leveled out at 152 pounds for awhile.
-The weight loss continues VERY slowly, and I weigh 144 today.
+The weight loss continues VERY slowly, and I weigh between 145 and 150 today.
 My goal is to get to 135 (without dieting).
 We’ll see if I get there.
 I still eat tons of food and lots of carbs and fats, so I didn’t lose the weight because I cut down on calories.
 And I don’t exercise regularly, but I should.